akshell/docs/guide/request.rst

 Note that each pattern in the example has a string name (``'index'``, ``'profile'``, etc.); it's optional and intended for reconstructing a path of a particular resource.
-This task is reverse to dispatching; it could arise, for example, when you need to redirect the user to this resource.
+This task is reverse to dispatching; it can arise, for example, when you need to redirect the user to this resource.

-A resource path could be reconstructed in-place, but this approach is ugly because it violates the :term:`DRY` principle: an URL mapping should be defined only once in one place to be maintainable, not scattered about the whole application.
+A resource path can be reconstructed in-place, but this approach is ugly because it violates the :term:`DRY` principle: an URL mapping should be defined only once in one place to be maintainable, not scattered about the whole application.
 Akshell provides a clear